 Bright Hill Road is the latest horror/ thriller from Turning Paige director Robert Cuffley.
 Siobhan Williams stars as Marci, a recent survivor of a workplace office shooting.
-When it’s discovered that her alcoholism prevented her from taking precautions to prevent the shooting, Marci is fired from her job.
-Almost at rock bottom, Marci decides to drive to her sister’s home, but starts drinking while she drives.
-The next morning, Marci wakes up outside a place called The Bright Hill Hotel.
+When it’s discovered that her alcoholism prevented her from taking the necessary precautions to prevent the shooting, Marci is soon fired from her job.
+Now at rock bottom, Marci decides to drive to her sister’s home, but makes the ill fated decisions to start drinking while she drives.
+Disoriented from the night before, Marci eventually finds herself outside of a place called The Bright Hill Hotel.

-Marci decides to stay at the hotel for a few days before heading onto her sister’s home.
-Marci wants to try to get sober, but when the manager, played by Agam Darshi, leaves her a gift basket that includes a bottle of red wine, Marci breaks down and decides to have one drink.
-One drink quickly turns into another and suddenly there are bottles of various types appearing around the room as Marci holds conversations with people who are not there.
+In lieu of her condition, Marci decides to stay at the hotel for a few days before heading to her sister’s home.
+Though she uses this time to make a concerted effort to sober up, these plans are soon thwarted when the manager (played by Agam Darshi) leaves her a gift basket (that of course includes a bottle of red wine) which causes her to break down and have another drink.
+Soon enough, one drink turns into two drinks quickly, which quickly turns into three, and soon results in bottles of various types appearing around the room as Marci starts conversing with people who are not there.

-Overall, this is not a bad movie, but it does have problems.
-The pacing feels uneven and many scenes that appear to want to be scary are too brightly lit in places.
-Plus, the story is predictable, but I won’t give anything else away here.
+Overall, this is not a bad movie, but it does have its problems.
+First off, the pacing feels uneven at times and many scenes that seem to want to be scary are too brightly lit in places.
+Lastly, without giving away its intended secrets, the story is unfortunately pretty predictable.

-Williams is also excellent.
-She portrays Marci has someone with an illness that has made her life difficult, not a moral failing.
-Williams makes it obvious that Marci wants to get help with her problems, but she either doesn't know how to ask or is too ashamed to ask for it.
+Lastly, Williams as our lead is also excellent.
+Her portrayal of Marci as someone with an illness that has made her life difficult, rather than a moral failing is executed very effectively.
+Williams constructs a character seemingly wants to get help with her problems, but either doesn't know how to ask or is too ashamed to ask for it.
 She easily carries this movie even through its flaws.
-Despite it’s shortcomings, Bright Hill Road is still a worthwhile movie to watch.
+All in all, despite some of it’s shortcomings, Bright Hill Road is still a worthwhile movie to watch.

 Overall grade: B-